Commercial auto insurance covers legal bills, medical expenses, and property damage if a business vehicle is involved in

 Costs could easily accumulate in the thousands of dollars, or more if another person is harmed.
-Compare that to the median premium of about $150 per month for installation companies, and it’s easy to see why commercial auto insurance is the better deal.
+Compare that to the average premium of about $150 per month for installation companies, and it’s easy to see why commercial auto insurance is the better deal.

 Commercial auto insurance can help pay for lawsuits, property damage, medical bills, and other expenses that arise from an accident.
 It also covers vehicle theft and damage caused by weather and vandalism.

 This policy can be tailored to fit your installation company’s specific needs.
 For example, a pickup used to deliver large appliances once a week may require less coverage than an HVAC contractor’s van that is driven daily.

 Company-owned vehicles must be covered by commercial auto insurance.